 Making it easier to work with Project notes in NotePlan.
 Start, regularly review, pause, complete and cancel projects.
 Inspired by the PARA and 'Getting Things Done' methods, but more widely applicable.

-Unlike many task or project management apps, NotePlan has very little enforced structure, and is entirely text/markdown based.
-This makes it much more flexible, but makes it less obvious how to use it for tracking and managing complex work, loosely referred to here as 'Projects'.
+Unlike most task or project management apps, NotePlan has very little enforced structure, and is entirely text/markdown based.
+This makes it much more flexible, but makes it less obvious how to use it for managing and tracking complex work, loosely referred to here as 'Projects'.

 The /project lists command shows the Project Review List screen, showing the projects due for review from various different NotePlan folders:

-User George (@george65) has recorded two video walkthroughs that show most of what the plugin does (recorded using an earlier version of the plugin, so the UI is different):
+User George (@george65) has recorded two video walkthroughs that show most of what the plugin does (recorded using a rather earlier version of the plugin, so the UI is different):

 Inside Look: How George, CMO of Verge.io, Uses NotePlan for Effective Project Management featuring this and my Dashboard plugin.